Spectroscopy and topological properties of a Haldane light system

 In Ref.~\cite{Goren18}, a protocol to probe the topological properties of a one-dimensional LC circuit system is proposed.
 This system is closely connected to the SSH model which has been implemented recently \cite{Rosenthal18,Poli15,Meier16,StJean17}.
 In Ref.~\cite{Goren18}, the authors considered a transmission line (capacitively) coupled to a single cell within the chain.
 From the reflection of an input triggered in the probe, they reconstructed the Zak phase, which is the topological invariant characterizing the studied one-dimensional system.
-The extension of such a local capacitive probe to two-dimensional systems is not readily apparent.
+Our quest is to generalize this local probe approach on the lattice in two dimensions, which is {\it \` a priori} not so apparent.
 Previous proposals for light-matter topological probes in two-dimensional systems have used the transverse polarization of light to detect the chirality associated with the system's topological nature \cite{Mciver12,Tran17}.
-In striking contrast to these approaches, our study focuses on a local probe, specifically a long transmission line capacitively coupled to a Haldane bosonic model in circuit quantum electrodynamics (cQED).
-Remarkably, we demonstrate how the Chern number can be measured by analyzing the reflection coefficient, which relates the input and output voltage signals.
+In striking contrast to these approaches, our study focuses on a local probe in real space, specifically a long transmission line capacitively coupled to a Haldane bosonic model in circuit quantum electrodynamics (cQED).
+We demonstrate how the Chern number can be measured by analyzing the reflection coefficient, which relates the input and output voltage signals.

-\paragraph*{Bosonic Haldane model.---}We introduce a cQED system made of an array of resonators coupled together in such a way \cite{Plekhanov17} that the system is described by a usual Haldane Hamiltonian $H= \sum_{{\bf k}} \Psi_{{\bf k}}^\dagger h_{{\bf k}} \Psi_{{\bf k}}$ \cite{Haldane88,Chang13,Rechtsman13,Jotzu14,Takashi09,Zheng14,Eckardt15}, with
+\paragraph*{Bosonic Haldane model.---} We introduce a cQED system made of an array of resonators coupled together in such a way \cite{Plekhanov17} that the system is described by a usual Haldane Hamiltonian $H= \sum_{{\bf k}} \Psi_{{\bf k}}^\dagger h_{{\bf k}} \Psi_{{\bf k}}$ \cite{Haldane88,Chang13,Rechtsman13,Jotzu14,Takashi09,Zheng14,Eckardt15}, with